Bodies and joints

 Binaries created by CMake

-If you use Visual Studio on Windows (recommended), right click on exe_projectRobotran and select Set as StartUp project.
+If you use Visual Studio on Windows (recommended), exe_projectRobotran should already be set as StartUp project.
 You can then choose between Debug and Release before compiling.

 To launch the project, go in DEBUG and launch Start Debugging (for Debug mode) or Start Without Debugging (for Release mode).
 You can also go inside your build folder (folder you configured in CMake for the binaries) and launch the executable exe_projectRobotran in the Debug folder (for Debug version) or the one in the Release folder (for Release version).
 Finally, to launch the Debug version, you can also click on Local Windows Debugger.